Atlas200dk/sample-handposeRCcar/README.md

 - **Backward**: Hand not leaning to left or right, meanwhile put thumb towards index finger
 - **Forward**: Hand not leaning to left or right, meanwhile put thumb away from index finger

-**Restriction**: the whole hand needs to be seen in the camera view, and meanwhile not too far away from the camera
+**Limitation**: the whole hand needs to be seen in the camera view, and meanwhile not too far away from the camera

-**Tuning**: Hands can be different.
-If you find the application does not work for your hand.
+**Tuning**: If you find the application does not work for your hand.
 Firstly, try more on adjusting the viewing angle from the camera to your hand, and adjusting the distance.
 If it still does not work for you, you can tune the below parameters in the code.

-    In handposerc/sample-handposeRC/Atlas200DK/sample-handposeRC/inc/handpose_decode.h
+    In sample-handposeRC/Atlas200DK/sample-handposeRC/inc/handpose_decode.h
     - const int thumb_threshold = 5; //threshold for thumb-index finger angle: for backward decision, if angle is smaller than thumb_threshold, then 'Backward' is decided
     - const int left_thresh = -500; //threshold for decison of left: e.g., if left_thresh = -600, then your hand needs to lean more to left to trigger 'Left' command
     - const int right_thresh = 500; //threshold for decison of right: e.g., if left_thresh = 600, then your hand needs to lean more to right to trigger 'Right' command